Hell Energy Drink: Ingredients

 The caffeine content of a single can of Hell Energy is 80 mg/250 mL (32 mg/100 mL).
 This is about the same as one cup of espresso coffee.

 Health Concerns

 A single 250 mL can of Hell Energy contains approximately 27.5 grams of sugar (11 grams per 100 mL), which exceeds the World Health Organization's (WHO) recommended daily limit of 25 grams of added sugar for adults.
 The WHO advises limiting added sugar intake to reduce the risk of conditions such as obesity, type 2 diabetes, and heart disease.
-Regular consumption of high-sugar drinks like Hell Energy may lead to exceeding these recommendations, potentially increasing the risk of adverse health outcomes.
+Regular consumption of high-sugar drinks (like Hell Energy, Red Bull, Monster, etc.) may lead to exceeding these recommendations, potentially increasing the risk of adverse health outcomes.

 Marketing

+In 2009 Hell Energy signed two-year sponsorship deal with the AT&T Williams Formula 1 Team, where Hell Energy became second in the energy drink sector to enter the world of Formula 1 Racing.

 In 2018, Hell Energy signed Bruce Willis as their brand ambassador.

-In 2024, Hell Energy launched their premium water called FloeWater (fleo (verb) Italian word for weep, cry, tears), with Eva Mendes as the face of the campaign.
+In 2024, Hell Energy launched their premium water brand FloeWater, with Eva Mendes as the face of the campaign.

+In 2025, Michele Morrone became a brand ambassador for HELL Energy drinks.

+In 2025, Megan Fox became a brand ambassador for HELL Ice Coffee.

+Awards and recognition

+In 2026, HELL Energy Classic (250 ml) was ranked first in the Six Continents Index – Energy Drinks, the first independent global comparative assessment of the category.
+The project, led by Pat Eckert, a certified water sommelier and founder of Fine Liquids (Meckesheim, Germany), evaluated major energy drink brands collected from all six continents using a 36-point objective quality index based on formulation, transparency, and traceability.
+The ten highest-scoring products were submitted for independent laboratory verification in Switzerland.
+HELL Energy Classic achieved the highest score and received the Six Continents Index – Best Energy Drink Award 2026.